TiDB on KubeSphere: Using Cloud-Native Distributed Database on Kubernetes Platform Tailored for Hybrid Cloud

 Now, let's get back to the Access Control page where all the workspaces are listed.
 Before I proceed, first I need to create a new workspace (e.g.

 In a workspace, different users have different permissions to perform varied tasks in projects.
 Usually, a department-wide project requires a multi-tenant system so that everyone is responsible for their own part.
-For demonstration purposes, I use the account
+For demonstration purposes, I use the user

 adminin this example.
 You can see the official documentation of KubeSphere to know more about how the multi-tenant system works.